Gerti Deutsch

-Gertrude Helene "Gerti" Deutsch (1908–1979), also known as Gertrude Hopkinson, was an Austrian-born British photographer.
+Gertrude Helene "Gerti" Deutsch (19 December 1908 – 9 December 1979), also known as Gertrude Hopkinson, was an Austrian-born British photographer.
 She is best known for her work for the magazine Picture Post, from 1938 until 1950.

 Early life and education

 Deutsch was an only child, born to Jewish parents.
-Her mother was from Olomouc, Moravia and her father was from Bielsko-Biala, Eastern Silesia.
+Her mother was from Olomouc, Moravia and her father was from Bielsko-Biała, Eastern Silesia.
 She grew up in an apartment behind the Karlskirche in the centre of Vienna.
 Home-educated by a French governess as a young child and then at school in Vienna, she briefly attended an English boarding school at the age of sixteen, before entering the Wiener Musikakademie.

 On graduation, her goal was a career as a concert pianist but, owing to neuritis in her right arm, her recitals were not to go far beyond entertaining her parents' social gatherings.
 From 1933 to 1934, she retrained as a photographer at the Graphische Lehr- und Versuchsanstalt in Vienna.